 Bitcoin is currently trading around 47k dollars after toppling from its 69k dollars high.
 Despite the enormous gains, it is highly unlikely that the token holder would sell the coins after holding them for 10.5 years.

 Last May, a token holder moved 500k dollars worth of BTC from a wallet.
 The amount was transferred into a wallet opened in February 2009, only two months after the mining of the genesis block.
+Check out and know more about the best cryptocurrency wallet from our post for more information.

 The development quickly sparked speculations that Satoshi had started cashing out on the BTC stack.
 However, several blockchain analysts denied the theory.